YingruWuGit/HiCKey/README.md

 5th line is alpha0 to test if a change-point is significant. \
 6th line is alpha1 for identifying nested TADs.
 If it is 0, then HiCKey will not output hierarchical orders.

-For example, "nijchr16.txt" can be:
+For example, if HiC data is "nijchr16.txt", then "arguments_HiCKey.txt" can be:
 ```
 C:/Users/Yingru/Source/Repos/HiCKey/examples/nijchr16.txt
 C:/Users/Yingru/Source/Repos/HiCKey/examples/BrownianP.txt